Veterans applying to Whittier College may receive academic credit for military training and experience.

 Once the steps above have been completed, the SCO will certify your enrollment to the VA.
 Certifications are submitted electronically immediately following the End Add Deadline each compulsory term for which you maintain continuous enrollment.

 Students who have maintained continuous enrollment will have their enrollment certifications submitted electronically immediately following the End Add Deadline each compulsory term.
+It is important to submit the Certification Request for VA Benefits as soon as a student's term schedule is finalized in order to avoid a delay in receiving benefits.
+The certification of classes is not automatic and must be completed each term.

 Students who have been readmitted after a period of absence equaling one semester or more must follow the steps indicated for new students.